GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 - authorization_redirect_uri:  (Optional) URL which the OP is authorized to redirect the user after authorization.
 - post_logout_uri: (Optional) URL to which the RP is requesting that the End-User's User Agent be redirected after a logout has been performed.
-- connection_type_value: (Optional) 'oxd port number' for oxd-local type and 'oxd web url' for oxd-web type
+- connection_type_value: (Optional) 'oxd port number' for oxd-server type and 'oxd-https-extension url' for oxd-https-extension  type
-- connection_type: (Optional) 'local' for oxd-local and 'web' for oxd-web
+- connection_type: (Optional) 'local' for oxd-server and 'web' for oxd-https-extension
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-web is used)

 **Request:**